pdombrza/university-ai-tasks/id3/README.md

 the best achieved accuracy - this suggests that the first best attribute has a significant impact on predicting the outcome.
 For depths below 4 the model might be slighly underfit and for depths above 4 it may be slightly overfit.
+Final accuracy - around 72%.

 ## Aditional information
 The dataset is available [here](https://www.kaggle.com/datasets/bhadaneeraj/cardio-vascular-disease-detection).